wikiepeidia/ROBLOX-HttpError-ConnectFail/README.md

 You can manually run these commands by executing `flushdns.bat`.
 Other options: reboot the router, PC (rebooting the PC usually fixes it, but it may recur after a few minutes), or reinstall Windows.
 Users: Those experiencing this while macroing, having ROBLOX issues, or facing delayed internet connections (taking 15 seconds to get a 3ms ping, then continuously getting the same ping every second).
+Please note that there are times when it may not work; in that case, please set your DNS to automatic.